 Where possible, the ČSOB Group SR seeks to restructure loans rather than to assume possession of collateral.
 This may involve the agreement of new contractual conditions and the need for a loan maturity extension.
-The ČSOB Group SR's management continually reviews renegotiated loans to ensure that all criteria concerning the recovery of such assets and credit risk minimising are met.
+The ČSOB Group SR's management continually reviews renegotiated loans to ensure that all criteria concerning the recovery of such assets and the minimisation of credit risk are met.